gabrielamgelo/Music-Mental-Health-Analysis/README.md

     Scipy.stats: Used to perform hypothesis tests
     Jupyter Notebook: Used or interactive data exploration.

 The repository contains:

-• mxmh_survey_results.csv.csv: The dataset used.
+• mxmh_survey_results.csv: The dataset used.

 • Notebook.ipynb: A jupyter notebook containing the full analysis.